nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 ### Learning chinese

 I like the way the Chinese language works so I've built a Rails dictionary-based learning app.
-It's finished and deployed at [Hanzi.live](https://hanzi.live).
+It's somewhat finished and deployed at [Hanzi.live](https://hanzi.live).
+I will keep improving the current features without adding now one from now on.
-It is used to access the knowledge tree of the language.
-I've condensed the grammar into various types of sentence structures.
+It is intended to be used to access the knowledge tree of the language.
+I've condensed the grammar of the language into various types sentences and words.
 It's in Vietnamese though.
 It will stay free and ad-free as long as it exists.
 Probably, I will open-source it someday.

 I'm translating the Tao Te Ching in Vietnamese as I find the vietnamese translations that I've read pretty bad.
 Either they lack philosophical insight or the understanding of the chinese language is not up to par.